julioakira/lexer/README.md

-# go-lexer
+# lexer

-## Lexer written in Golang for study purposes
+## Lexers written in some languages for study purposes

 ## Key Concepts